6.1. Overview of marketing alternatives

 - Sale of energy and power to other generation companies, through the Coordinator, in the spot market to the instantaneous marginal price for energy and the node price of the power to other generation companies.

-- Sale of energy and power, through the Coordinator, in the spot market at a stabilized price other generation companies (corresponds to the node price for energy and node price of power).
-This applies only to PMGD projects up to 9 MW and connected to the distribution network.
+- Sale of energy and power, through the Coordinator, in the spot market at a stabilized price of energy and the node price of power to other generation companies.
+This mechanism only applies to small-scale generation media according to the S.D.
+N°88.

 - Sale of energy and power to a distribution company, through a regulated tender, where the price of energy corresponds to the stipulated in the tender in case of being adjudicated and the price of power, at the node price of the power in force at the time of the tender.